pytorch/pytorch.github.io/_posts/2022-6-22-introducing-torchx-fbgemm-and-other-library-updates-in-pytorch-1-12.md

 StreamReader is TorchAudio’s new I/O API.
 It is backed by FFmpeg†, and allows users to:
-- Decode various audio and video formats, including MP4 and AAC
+- Decode audio and video formats, including MP4 and AAC
-- Handle various input forms, such as local files, network protocols, microphones, webcams, screen captures and file-like objects
+- Handle input forms, such as local files, network protocols, microphones, webcams, screen captures and file-like objects
 - Iterate over and decode chunk-by-chunk, while changing the sample rate or frame rate
-- Apply various audio and video filters, such as low-pass filter and image scaling
+- Apply audio and video filters, such as low-pass filter and image scaling
 - Decode video with NVidia's hardware-based decoder (NVDEC)

 For usage details, please check out the [documentation](https://pytorch.org/audio/0.12.0/io.html#streamreader) and tutorials: